tinacms/tina.io/content/docs/tina-cloud/connecting-site.md

 > If your package.json has a "build" script like `tinacms && <your-site-build-cmd>`, this likely doesn't need to be changed.
 If your Netlify config is not running a custom build script (e.g `next build`), you would have to change this to `tinacms build && next build`

+> If your project has a `netlify.toml` with a build command set, that will take precendence over the above build command UI

 #### Environment variables

 Assuming that your Tina `clientID` and `token` are setup as environment variables, you will need to add those to the Netlify UI for your project.
 You can learn more about environment variables [here](https://docs.netlify.com/environment-variables/overview/?_ga=2.128850127.213489666.1674607241-1149277376.1674150726 'netlify environment variables')